weleoka/ardeidae/README.md

 ## Overview
 This package is the result of much work and is released as is.
 If anyone takes a look at the code, available on github, and sees any improvements then please let me know.
 This is my first node.js powered server/app package.

+The server aims to pass data processing to clients where plausable.
+For an example: the server will broadcast a message from a client to all clients (if it's not a private message), including the sending client.
+The client then gets the job of sorting out what isOwn message and what is not in order to avoid doubles.
+Question: what's more efficient, to avoid one server transmit or to check every client in sendTo array against the sending client... this remains unanswered for now.

 ## Installation